Online Poker Statistics Guide

 Chapter 4: 3-betting and 4-betting

-A 3-bet occurs when one player raises and another re-raises preflop.
+A 3-bet occurs when one player makes a preflop raise and another player re-raises.
 A 4-bet happens when someone re-raises the 3-bet!
-These pots are always larger than single-raised pots and are integral to your long-term win rate.
+These pots are larger than single-raised pots and are integral to your long-term win rate.
 It doesn’t matter how many small pots you win if you end up losing one large 3-bet pot that erases your profit.
-Learn how to 3-bet, 4-bet, and defend against these plays with our guide to 3-betting.
+Learn when to 3-bet and 4-bet, and how to defend against these plays with our guide to 3-betting.

 Chapter 5: Donk Bets

-For new players in particular, there can be nothing more frustrating than facing a donk bet.
+For new players, there can be nothing more frustrating than facing a donk bet.
 A donk bet occurs when, after you raise preflop, your out-of-position opponent bets the flop before you have a chance to decide if you want to continuation bet or not.

-Once you finish this article, however, donk betting is not going to be a problem.
-Instead of feeling frustrated, you are going to have a smile on your face when your opponent decides to donk into you.
-Poker Copilot takes detailed information on the percentage of times your opponent is donking, and we explain how to interpret this statistic and use it to exploit your opponent.
+After reading our guide, however, donk betting is not going to be a problem for you.
+Instead of feeling frustrated, you are going to have a smile on your face when your opponent decides to make a donk bet.
+We explain how to interpret this statistic and use it to exploit your opponent.

 You might be surprised to learn that there are certain situations in which you should be making a donk bet!
 We walk you through when to make a donk bet, and why.
 Learn more with our donk betting guide.

 Chapter 6: Continuation Bets (cbets)

-This may be the most important chapter in our guide.
-Continuation betting occurs when a player raises preflop and then bets the flop.
-If you are continuation betting incorrectly, you could be missing out huge amounts of value against weak players, and setting yourself up to torch your cash in other situations in which you had a clear check.
-Learn the difference between value betting, semi-bluffing, and bluff-catching with our very important postflop guide to cbets.
+You make a continuation bet when, after having raised preflop, you then bet on the flop.
+You are "continuing" the preflop betting.
+If you are continuation betting incorrectly, you are missing out on big wins against weak players, and you are handing over your cash in situations in which you should have checked.
+Learn the difference between value betting, semi-bluffing, and bluff-catching with our postflop guide to cbets.